 · The Italians consider it a lucky number, as it is associated with Saint Anthony, who is the patron saint of finding lost people and things.

-· Colgate University in Hamilton, New York significantly honors number 13 as the university was founded by 13 men with a capital of $13.
+· Colgate University in Hamilton, New York, significantly honors number 13.
+This is because 13 men with a capital of $13 founded the institution.
 The school has 13 articles and 13 prayers.

-· The United States was formed from the 13 British colonies in the mainland.
+· The United States originally consisted of 13 British colonies in the mainland.
 The U.S. flag has 13 stripes – 7 red stripes and 6 white stripes.
 The Great Seal of the United States has 13 stars.
 The chest shield in front of the eagle has 13 stripes.
 The eagle’s left talon holds 13 arrows (Weapons of War) with 13 olive leaves and 13 olives on its right talon.
-The scroll of the national motto “E Pluribus Unum'' that the eagle holds in its beak has 13 letters.
-At the back of the seal, an unfinished pyramid with 13 levels is shown.
+The scroll of the national motto “E Pluribus Unum” that the eagle holds in its beak has 13 letters.
+At the back of the seal, you can see an unfinished pyramid with 13 levels.

-A baker’s dozen is actually made up of 13 pieces.
+A baker’s dozen actually consists of 13 pieces.

 Italians believe that 17 is an unlucky number.
-It’s because 17 is written in Roman numeral as XVII.
-When you rearrange them you will arrive at VIXI, which is a Latin term for ''I Lived."
-The phrase is often used in tombstones.
+It’s because in Roman numerals, they write 17 as XVII.
+When you rearrange the numbers, you get VIXI.
+This is a Latin term for ”I Lived.”
+They often use this phrase on tombstones.

-In Afghanistan, the number 39 is viewed as unlucky because it sounds similar to ''morda-gow'' that translates to ''dead cow'' in the local language.
+In Afghanistan, they view the number 39 as unlucky because it sounds similar to ”morda-gow” that translates to ”dead cow” in the local language.

-In Christian countries, the number 666 is considered ominous because it represents the beast (Antichrist) mentioned in the Bible’s Book of Revelations.
-Fear of the number 666 is called Hexakosioihexekontahexaphobia.
+In Christian countries, the number 666 is ominous because it represents the beast (Antichrist) mentioned in the Bible’s Book of Revelations.
+There’s even a name for the fear of the number 666: Hexakosioihexekontahexaphobia.